 The joys of glamping in Florida

 I am not a influencer on ‘gram, but I have experienced the joys of glamping, which is all about having a memorable outdoor experience.

 Three times my husband and I have spent nights at the eco-tents at Flamingo in Everglades National Park.
-Other than bring-your-own-gear camping, it’s the only place to stay in the national park, with the nearest town being Florida City, 45 miles away.
+Other than bring-your-own-gear camping, it was the only place to stay in the national park, with the nearest town being Florida City, 45 miles away.
 (A lodge with motel-like rooms has since opened.)

-These eco-tents provide a beautiful setting for glamping (although flawed, as I will explain below).
+These Flamingo eco-tents provide a beautiful setting for glamping.
 We loved being surrounded by the sights and sounds of the Everglades and these tents looked like ones in romantic old movies about African safaris.
 At night, I heard an owl hooting; I would have missed that if I had been in a cabin.

 When it drizzled shortly after sunrise, we sat on our covered deck, toasty and dry, sipping our coffee.